vuhuusy/vuhuusy/README.md

 ## Hi there! 👋, I’m Sy Vu!

-🚀 I'm a Big Data Engineer at Viettel Group, passionate about exploring the vast world of Big Data and the cutting-edge innovations of Generative AI.
+🚀 I'm currently working as a Big Data Engineer at Viettel Group, passionate about exploring the vast world of Big Data and the cutting-edge innovations of Generative AI.
 I graduated with a Very Good degree from Hanoi University of Science and Technology (HUST).

 ## 📌 About Me